mathewbushuru/chatnet/README.md

 ## ChatNet

-I am working on this real-time chat application to check out React Server components and Next 13's (Beta) App directory.
-I  am using Redis for the database to enable quick almost-instant realtime chat.
+This is a realtime chat application built with React Server Components/Next 13's App Directory.
+I am using Redis for the database to enable quick almost instant realtime chat.

 ### Technologies Used